EmaroLab/armor_rds_tutorial/README.md

 The above AMOR repository contains the [JAR release](https://github.com/EmaroLab/multi_ontology_reference/releases) library.
 Of course, you can use this library all the times you can interface your programs with a JVM (this is what we have done for a long time!).

-For a simple installation of the AMOR core, clone its repostiroy on your workspace:
+For a simple installation of the AMOR core, clone its repository on your workspace:

 ```sh
     git clone https://github.com/EmaroLab/multi_ontology_reference